Prosecutor: Evidence shows Trump 'explicitly' OK'd tax fraud

 “This is all part of the Trump executive compensation package: free cars for you, free cars for your wife, free apartments for you, free apartments for your kids,” Steinglass said.
 Barry Weisselberg, he quipped, “wasn’t living on a Zamboni in Wollman Rink.
 He was living in an apartment on Central Park South.”

-At the outset of the trial, Merchan cautioned the defense and prosecution to avoid talking about Trump so as not to give jurors the impression that the longtime real estate honcho was, or should have been, sitting at the defense table.
+At the outset of the trial, Merchan cautioned the defense and prosecution to avoid talking about Trump so as to not give jurors the impression that longtime real estate honcho was, or should have been, sitting at the defense table.

 But the judge noted Friday that the tenor of the trial changed after defense lawyers and prosecutors frequently mentioned Trump during arguments and testimony, even though he did not testify and did not attend the trial.